mcdomx/marks-covid-tracker/README.md

     *  Otherwise, the entire plot returned from Django can be cached
 *  Put data into Postgres database
     *  Use separate Docker container that will auto-refresh as needed
 *   Warm-up takes long.
-Creat static site that will provide feedback that application is loading.
+Create a static site that will provide feedback to the user that application is loading.